 Kittens get the first shot against Rabies at 12 weeks of age and the re-vaccination follows annually, in most countries.

-FeLV (Feline Leukemia Virus) vaccines are primarily administered as single shots at 8 weeks of age.
-3-4 weeks later the kitten should receive the second shot and a booster 1 year after.
-After that, every 2-3 years adult cats can be re-vaccinated.
+FeLV (Feline Leukemia Virus) vaccines are primarily administered as single shots at eight weeks of age.
+Between three to four weeks later the kitten should receive the second shot and a booster one year after.
+After that, every two to three years adult cats can be re-vaccinated.

 The last of the vaccines administered for protection against viruses is the FIP (Feline Infectious Peritonitis) vaccine.
-The kitten should get the first shot at 16 weeks of age, followed by another shot 3-4 weeks later.
-Boosters are recommended annually after the last-initial-series shot.
+The kitten should get the first shot at 16 weeks of age, followed by another shot three to four weeks later.
+Boosters are recommended annually after the last initial-series shot.

-If you are interested in learning more about vaccine schedule around the world, check the Vaccination schedule for Cats in USA article!
+If you are interested in learning more about vaccine schedules around the world, check the Vaccination schedule for Cats in USA article!